microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls enablement of `provideTasks` for all task provider extension.
 If the Tasks: Run Task command is slow, disabling auto detect for task providers may help.
 Individual extensions my provide settings to disabled auto detection.
   "task.autoDetect": "on",

   // Configures whether to show the problem matcher prompt when running a task.
-Set to `true` to never promp, or use a dictionary of task types to turn off prompting only for specific task types.
+Set to `true` to never prompt, or use a dictionary of task types to turn off prompting only for specific task types.
   "task.problemMatchers.neverPrompt": false,

   // Controls whether to show the task detail for task that have a detail in the Run Task quick pick.